arianbod/react-query-unsplash-client/README.md

-# react-query-unsplash-client
-Explore Unsplash's rich image library with the React Query Unsplash Client.
-This open-source project combines React and React Query for efficient, dynamic image browsing with a modern UI.
-Dive into an enhanced user experience with easy navigation and advanced caching.
-Perfect for developers and photography enthusiasts alike
+# React Query Unsplash Client

+## About

+Welcome to the React Query Unsplash Client - an open-source interface for exploring Unsplash's vast collection of images.
+Built with React and React Query, this project offers a responsive user experience and a modern UI to interact with Unsplash's API.

+## Features

+- **Dynamic Image Browsing**: Navigate Unsplash's library.
+- **Search Functionality**: Integrated search for specific images.
+- **Responsive Design**: Smooth experience on different devices.
+- **Caching for Performance**: Enhanced performance with React Query caching.
+- **Modern UI**: User-friendly and engaging interface.

+## Getting Started

+### Prerequisites

+- Node.js (latest version)
+- npm or Yarn

+### Installation

+1. Clone the repository: